 My Wainwrights journey started in 2011, although I don't think I really knew much about Wainwright back then, but I certainly fell in love with the Lake District fells on that day and have never looked back.
 A friend and I headed over to Wastwater for a couple of days camping at the National Trust camp site - what a location, sleeping under the looming peaks of Great Gable, Scafell and Scafell Pike, with a fantastic Lakes pub just down the road, the Wasdale Head Inn.
 After a big dinner at the pub and a good night's sleep we hiked our first fell - handsome Great Gable - a superb climb to start us off, the climb up was fantastic.
 Gable characteristically had his head in the clouds so we had no views, but the quiet stillness of his rocky plateau summit made a lasting impression, an unforgettable day.

 With our appetites well and truly whetted by Gable, we headed back a few weeks later to climb England's highest mountain, Scafell Pike.
 We headed up via the Mickledore route and what a route that was, for only the second time I'd been up a fell to say I was blown away would be an understatement!
 We had views most of the way to the top, it was a stunning day to be in the Lakes, only the last 100 metres or so were in the cloud but again that felt amazing - we'd climbed England's highest mountain and into the cloud!
-As we dropped down the summit towards Broad Crag and Great End the views opened up again and they were outstanding - we were elated and ran around the rocks whooping and hollering and posing for a few pics.
+As we dropped down the summit towards Broad Crag and Great End the views opened up again and they were outstanding.
 Then we dropped down to Styhead Tarn and down the path along Gable's flank back down to the Wasdale Head Inn for one of their huge portion dinners, school dinner-style puddings and a pint or two - absolutely epic day and still one of the best days I've ever had in the Lakes!

 And that was that for a few years.
 Fast forward to my 40th birthday and I decided that a great way to celebrate would be to climb 40 hills that year - starting off with Cheviot in Northumberland one superb snowy day in March 2013, then Hedgehope hill again in the snow, and then I headed over to the Lake District to continue climbing Wainwrights but this time knowing I was doing so having found out about Alfred Wainwright and bought a box set of his beautiful books.